shopware/docs/resources/references/adr/storefront/2022-11-16-deprecate-csrf.md

 # 2022-11-16 - Deprecate the Storefront CSRF implementation

-{% hint style="info" %}
-This document represents an architecture decision record (ADR) and has been mirrored from the ADR section in our Shopware 6 repository.
-You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/storefront/2022-11-16-deprecate-csrf.md)
-{% endhint %}

 ## Context

 * With browsers evolving and dropping support for older browser in 6.5 we have wide support for SameSite cookies.